openflam/waypoint-tagger/README.md

-# waypoint-tagger
+# Waypoint Tagger

-A tool to tag waypoints on the map
+A web tool to tag waypoints on the map.